The Committee consisted of the following Members:

 Martin Lines: Food is important for all of us.
 We eat it every day and we farmers produce it.
 It is one of our key assets.
 The issue is how we produce it for the long term.
 If we talk only about more short-term production, that will not give us long-term food security.
 Also, we are wasting up to 40% already.
 Do we need to produce more or should we educate people to use more of what they produce?
 We need a change of system and a change in society to recognise the food that we produce and how to consume it well.

 Thomas Lancaster: The principal purpose of agriculture is to produce food in a way that does not undermine the capacity of future generations to produce food, but I would differentiate between the principal purpose of agriculture and the principal purpose of agriculture policy, particularly payments.
 From our perspective, clause 1 is really important in terms of securing the things that the market does not provide, such as environmental land management, better water quality, and carbon storage and sequestration: the sort of natural capital that food production in future will depend on.
-The clauses around data collection, producer organisations, regulations and the relationship between farmers and the first purchaser of agricultural products are all absolutely integral to the success of the Bill in enabling farmers to get a better return from the market.
+The clauses around data collection, producer organisations, and regulation of the relationship between farmers and the first purchaser of agricultural products are all absolutely integral to the success of the Bill in enabling farmers to get a better return from the market.
 To me, that has been lost in some of the debates about there not being enough agriculture in the Bill, because that is a reading just of the first two or three clauses, which are about public money.
 Agriculture policy is about a lot more than public money.
 We need to have a much broader debate about what the purpose and structure of future policy is.

 Gilles Deprez: I am not a food producer.